fssa-batch3/prasanna.mohanram__web_project/README.md

 ## Create an account(completed :white_check_mark:)
+### Scenario 1: Successfully created account
 - Steps:
- 1. Navigate to the sign-in page.
+ 1. Navigate to the signup page.
- 2. Fill the required information such as userame, phone_number, email, password and confirm password.
+ 2. Fill the required information such as username, phone_number, email, password and confirm password.
  3. Click the "Signup" button.
  - Expected Result:
-  1.The user is redirected to the login page.
+  1.The user is redirect to the login page.

 ## Log in account(completed :white_check_mark:)